-HLTH 5005 - Perspectives on Health and the Developing Professional (5 credits)
+HLTH 5005 - Introduction to Health and Wellness Education Profession (5 credits)

 Students in this course cover the origins and evolution of the concept of health, including some of the important health problems that face the world today and emerging concerns for the future.
 This foundational course introduces learners to key events in history as well as some of the health systems and issues that a modern health practitioner may encounter.
 Strategies for success as a graduate-level scholar and a health practitioner are integrated in a way that provides meaningful context to learners.
 Students discuss key concepts with peers, and the course culminates with a reflection paper designed to help learners evaluate their professional goals and how to progress as a scholar-practitioner and social change agent.
 Students explore careers in various public health and health education settings and experience a virtual health department in order to learn about various functions and personnel.

-HLTH 5110 - Exploring Health Education in the 21st Century* (5 credits)
+HLTH 5110 - Health and Wellness Education Competency Based Practice* (5 credits)

 What does it mean to be a health educator in the 21st century?
 Students in this foundation course explore the field of health education: historical milestones, current issues, and future opportunities and challenges.
 They examine settings for practice, professional competencies, inter-professional collaborations, credentialing, professional organizations, use of technology, and ethical issues pertaining to health education.
 Students will also analyze current issues in the field by reviewing scholarly publications and research pertaining to health education practice.
 Course assignments also include an introduction to commonly used health education theories and models, and students will have the opportunity to develop a philosophy statement for health education practice in the new millennium.

-HLTH 5205 - Assessing Community Needs for Health Education* (5 credits)
+HLTH 5205 - Assessing Health and Wellness Needs for Communities* (5 credits)

 It is important for health educators and other health professionals to understand the unique characteristics and health needs of a community in order to provide effective and relevant health education and services.
 Students in this course will be introduced to the principles and processes of needs assessment and community capacity-building as a first step in the program planning process.
 Students will learn about individual, small-group, and community-based assessments as well as quantitative and qualitative approaches.
 Students will directly apply what they are reading and discussing in class to their own communities by conducting a assessment unique to their community.
 Other topics covered include use of primary and secondary data; selection and development of instrumentation to collect community data; interpretation and analysis of data; and prioritization of health education needs.
 Community mapping tools and other technology used in the assessment process will also be explored.

-HLTH 5412 - Health Education and Communication Strategies* (5 credits)
+HLTH 5412 - Health and Wellness Education Communication and Technology Strategies* (5 credits)

 Effective communication plays a vital role in the diffusion of a health behavior or innovation.
 Students in this course are introduced as health educators to a wide range of health communication strategies.
 Assignments will allow students to apply and evaluate the use of health education delivery methods for various populations and practice settings (e.g., community, clinical, worksite, global, schools).
 Principles and theories of health communication and behavior change will be applied to a variety of health education case studies.
 Students will also demonstrate how to design and communicate culturally tailored health information to an audience of their choice.
 They will also explore the use of emerging technologies and social media in delivering and promoting health education.

-HLTH 6005 - Perspectives on Health and the Developing Professional* (5 credits)
+HLTH 6005 - Introduction to Health and Wellness Education Profession* (5 credits)

 What are the origins and evolution of the concept of health?
 Students explore those topics as well as some of the important health problems that face the world today and emerging concerns for the future.
 In this foundational course, students are introduced to key events in history as well as some of the health systems and issues that a modern health practitioner may encounter.
 It is designed to help students evaluate their professional goals and how to progress as a scholar-practitioner and social change agent.
 Students explore careers in various health education settings and experience an example of a health department in order to learn about various functions and personnel.